ietf-homenet-wg/simple-naming/draft-ietf-homenet-simple-naming.md

 Support for the DNSSD SRP service is not sufficient to achieve full deployment of DNSSD SRP: it is also necessary that services advertise using DNSSD SRP.
 Requiring such support is out of scope for this document; our goal is simply to specify path for upgrading to this service so that as adoption of SRP increases on devices providing service, it can actually be used.

-There is some urgency to this: not only is SRP likely to be a better choice on constrained node networks {{RFC7228}}, but increased use of time-slicing on wireless networks to provide resource sharing {{OBA}} suggests both that improving multicast performance on such networks is unlikely, and that indeed we can expect to see performance get worse, not better, over time.

 DNSSD SRP requires stateful authoritative DNS service; this may be beyond the capability of the minimal Homenet router.
 However, more capable Homenet routers should provide this capability.